bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:07 PM CT, March 01</p>
+<p class="updated_time"> Latest data: 03:08 PM CT, March 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 40°, which is 17° *colder* than yesterday.
-Tomorrow is expected to be 3° *colder* than today.
+Today's high is 39°, which is 17° *colder* than yesterday.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 38°
+- 39°
-- Partly Cloudy
+- Breezy and Partly Cloudy
-- 59% humidity
+- 56% humidity
-- 13 mph wind
+- 12 mph wind
-- 45% cloud cover
+- 53% cloud cover
-- 37 AQI 🟩
+- 38 AQI 🟩
-- 0.43 inches of snow and 0.04 inches of rain expected in the next 48 hours
+- 1.29 inches of snow and 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>